gsoft-inc/wl-squide/docs/guides/setup-i18next.md

 ### Update the webpack configurations

-Finally, update the webpack development and build configurations to activate the `i18next` feature:
+Finally, update the webpack development and build configurations to activate the `i18next` feature.
+Enabling this feature will configure the `i18next` libraries as [shared dependencies](./add-a-shared-dependency.md):

 ```js !#7-9 host/webpack.dev.js
 // @ts-check